 As such, a safe city is not merely one that is free from security incidents, governments also need to ensure that all residents are shielded from all kinds of foreseeable harm.
 Over the years, NEC has developed a number of different solutions that do this in different ways.

 Management of Foreign Manpower

-Employing its state-of-the-art fingerprint biometrics and photo-images technologies, NEC is able to help countries construct database of every foreigner residing in the country on a long-term basis.
+Using NEC's state-of-the-art fingerprint biometrics and photo-image technologies, countries are able to construct databases of every foreigner residing and working within the country on a long-term basis.

 Library Materials Circulation System

-The relatively simple task of borrowing or returning books performed by traditional libraries can now be fully automated.
-This has helped improve efficiency in service delivery.
-In addition, it frees up librarians for more important tasks that cannot be automated, such as helping people locate information or particular library resources.
+The relatively simple task of borrowing or returning books traditionally performed by traditional librarians can now be fully automated.
+This improves efficiency in service delivery and frees up librarians for more important tasks that cannot be automated, such as helping people locate information or particular library resources.

-To handle the mundane task of borrowing and returning books, NEC has developed a library management system.
-The system relies on radio frequency identity (RFID) systems to handle the borrowing and returning of books.
-Using ISO-compliant RFID tags, NEC's solution allows borrowers to check out up to six books simultaneously, instead of doing them one at a time.
-The system can also quickly process the return of books, all without needing human intervention.
+To handle the mundane task of borrowing and returning books, NEC has developed a library management system that relies on radio frequency identity (RFID) systems.
+Using ISO-compliant RFID tags, NEC's solution allows borrowers to check out up to six books simultaneously.
+The system can also quickly process the return of books without needing human intervention.

 In addition, the system is completely networked so that at any point in time the organization will be able to get an up-to-date view of the status of all RFID equipment.